 HIPAA Privacy Statement

-Notice of Privacy Practices for the Use and Disclosure of Protected Health Information
+Notice of Privacy Practices for the Use and Disclosure of Protected Health Information ("Notice")

 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.